Exchange Listing and State Preemption

 The execution-and-distribution flow ends with two coordinated outcomes:

-- The listing triggers federal preemption of state registration under NSMIA, so the issuer faces only federal disclosure plus state notice filings and antifraud exposure
+• The listing triggers federal preemption of state registration under NSMIA, so the issuer faces only federal disclosure plus state antifraud exposure; for the listed security, states get no notice filing or fee

 For an IPO, the exchange-listing decision is made well before the deal prints (the application is filed during the registration process).
 The preemption follows mechanically from the exchange listing.
 Together they form the regulatory backbone for the security's life as a public company.